hadep275/GitPortfolio/README.md

 ### Deployed Link / Live Demo

-You can view the live demo of this portfolio at [Your Portfolio Demo](https://hadep275.github.io/GitPortfolio/ ).
+You can view the live demo of this [Portfolio Demo](https://hadep275.github.io/GitPortfolio/ ).

 ### Technologies Used